Visiting Vet & Other Students

 Since 2008 we have also hosted to volunteers/volunteer students from overseas and Australia, and hosted days for School and Agricultural College students.
 All wanting to learn more about improved horse handling techniques and available holistic practises.

 The below collage is just a few of the photos taken by myself and those students, over the years.
-We have now hosted well over 60 individuals, from Australia and overseas...more than I can post photos of!
+We hosted well over 60 individuals, from Australia and overseas...more than I can post photos of!
 I have been delighted to meet each and every one of these wonderful young - and mature age - men and women, from home and abroad.
 Large animal vets in rural Australia are in sad decline and it's lovely to see some still keen to aim in that direction.
-All of the students we've hosted have been hard working, compassionate, dedicated individuals.
-Many of them are facing their own challenges as well as educational ones and we have the greatest respect for their dreams and aspirations.
+All of the students we've hosted were hard working, compassionate, dedicated individuals.
+Many of them were/are facing their own challenges as well as educational ones and we have the greatest respect for their dreams and aspirations.
 'Doctor of Veterinary Medicine' is a six year course in Australia, and at least 30% of students don't make it to third year.

 We hope that all those who have, and are yet to visit us, find their passion (whatever that it), and follow their hearts, and become great at whatever they do.